FujiNetWIFI/fujinet-emulator-bridge/netsio.md

 Command was asserted.
 Atari indicates to all connected devices the start of command frame.

 Note: The command pin uses negative logic.
-See Command OFF above.

 ### Command OFF and Sync request